 Myth: Employers are not interested in hiring undocumented students

 Fact: Students with DACA work permits can apply for a variety of job and internship opportunities.
-We recommend meeting with a career adviser to discuss your specific situation.
+We recommend meeting with a career advisor to discuss your specific situation.

 Myth: I need to have a Social Security number or driver's license in order to work